kcp-dev/kcp/DEVELOPMENT.md

 # Build and run Cluster Controller

-First, be sure to define the Cluster CRD type, as well as the API Negotiation CRD types (APIResourceImport and NegotiatedAPIResource):
+First, be sure to install the CRD types needed by the controller.
+These are:
+- `Cluster`
+- `APIResourceImport`
+- `NegotiatedAPIResource`

 ```
 kubectl apply -f config/